 - Retinal vein occlusion

-VEGF stands for vascular endothelial growth factor, which is one of the chemicals involved in growing new blood vessels in the eye.
-In some cases, the abnormal growth of VEGF can lead to a rapid loss of central vision.
+VEGF stands for vascular endothelial growth factor, which is one of the chemicals involved in making blood vessels in the eye grow and leak.
+In some cases, the abnormal production of VEGF can lead to a rapid loss of central vision.

 What are the types of anti-VEGF injections?

 The three main types of anti-VEGF medications are Lucentis, Eylea, and Avastin.
 These agents are injected into the vitreous (the jelly-like substance inside the eye).
-By blocking the growth of VEGF, they can reduce it scarring and damage, which can help to slow vision loss, and improve sight in some patients
+By blocking VEGF, they can reduce scarring and damage, which can help to slow vision loss, and improve sight in some patients.

 Before the treatment